GitHub Integrations [2026]: How to Optimize Your Workflows

 Jira Software + GitHub

-Jira Software + GitHub also provides Smart Commits (special one-line commands) to make it possible for users to time-track and comment on issues.
+Jira Software + GitHub also provides Smart Commits (special one-line commands) to make it possible for users to time-track and comment on work items.
 You can install this integration tool from the Jira Cloud Site or the Atlassian Marketplace.

 Slack + GitHub